North London line: High Speed 2

 The planned link between the proposed High Speed 2 line and the existing High Speed 1 line would have used the North London line alignment around Camden Road station, which might have reduced the existing or future capacity of the line.
 Its heavy investment in the line and the passenger growth on it has made Transport for London against the alignment's use as a link between the two High Speed lines.
 That link has now been removed from the parliamentary bill.

 Camden Highline

-A new park utilising the former railway alignment between Camden Town and Kings Cross was given planning permssion in January 2023.
+A new park utilising the former railway alignment between Camden Town and King's Cross was given planning permission in January 2023.

 Closed stations

 Closed stations apart from those on the closed sections of the line are:

 City Extension

 On 1 November 1865 the NLR opened its City Extension, mostly on a viaduct from a triangular junction at Dalston to Broad Street in the city, with these stations:

 The extension closed on 30 June 1986, but although the track was lifted the viaduct remained in place.
 The route was re-opened in 2010 as part of the extended East London line, which, like the North London line, is operated by London Overground.